 Students spend a lot of time together outside the classroom.

 Being able to see students meet for the first time at LAUNCH (our orientation program) and then celebrate life’s milestones together – births, marriages, graduations – is amazing.
 Students spend a lot of time working on group projects, commuting to campus on the airport shuttle, and networking in the Midway Club.
 If you’re looking for a new social circle, look no further.
-I’ve got lots of really smart interesting people to introduce you to.

 There is nothing part-time about this experience.